Indian Myna Birds

 • Loss of amenity due to the build-up of faecal material.

-• Supervise pets when feeding them outside;
+• Supervise pets when feeding them outside and remove any uneaten food;

-• Avoid leaving food scraps and uneaten pet food outside;
+• Avoid leaving food scraps outside;

 • Ensure rubbish bins are covered securely;

 • Please don’t feed birds in your backyard, it does more harm than good.
-Click here for more information.
+(Click here for more information).

-• Limit nesting sites in the backyards:
+• Limit nesting sites in the backyard:

 • block potential nest sites, such as holes in the roof or gutters;